Pei-San Ng

 This match stick dollar sign art was made for the current Chicago Art Department $200 exhibition.
 This is a collaboration between Nathan and I. I first wanted to make art with balsa sticks, specifically a skeletal framed apple.
 This idea came from my architecture model making days.
 I love making models out of sticks.
 However, now that I am out of school and out of work, my resources are limited and balsa wood sticks can get expensive.
 As an alternative, Nathan suggested that I use match sticks.
 They can be found at Home Depot, 750 count for approximately $4.
 Thus I began making things out of matches.
 The first few were apple and letters, to be spelled out into words.
 Every time when I finish making one, we badly wanted to burn it immediately.
 This first finished 7″ x 9.25″, match sticks on poplar piece is called Temptation.
 I actually made two, one for the show and another for us to burn.
 We took photos of the burning as a visual tease for the unburn piece.
 For me, the value of $200 is a temptation.
 It is Nathan’s temptation of blowing it all away one night at the strip club.

-One Response to this post
+2 Responses to this post

 1. Posted on November 19, 2009 by Sarah Forbes